AriFordsham/lens-wiki/Derivation.md

 type Getter a c = forall r. (c -> Const r c) -> a -> Const r a
 ```

-Along the way, we get an interesting result, A `Getter` is just a `Fold` that doesn't use the `Monoid`!
+Along the way, we get an interesting result: a `Getter` is just a `Fold` that doesn't use the `Monoid`!
 Recall:

 ```haskell
 type Fold a c = forall r.
 Monoid r => (c -> Const r c) -> a -> Const r a